scionproto/scion/doc/protocols/scion-header.rst

     The 16-bits ingress/egress interface IDs in construction direction.
 MAC
     6-byte Message Authentication Code to authenticate the hop field.
-For details on how this MAC is calculated refer to `Hop Field MAC Computation`_.
+For details on how this MAC is calculated refer to :ref:`hop-field-mac-computation`.

+.. _hop-field-mac-computation:

 Hop Field MAC Computation
 -------------------------